kurtiepie/k8s_in_mem_lab/README.md

 ## Synopsis

 In this tutorial, we'll explore the concept of fileless execution within Kubernetes environments, particularly focusing on pods deployed with read-only root file systems.
 This technique is crucial for scenarios where traditional file manipulation is restricted, offering an alternative method for executing tasks.
+Tom was here!

 ## Skills Requried
 - Linux Enumeration